MapleSugarstone/JSON-Killer/README.md

 # JSON Killer

 JSON reduction for Scratch games.
 Shrinks `project.json` inside an `.sb3` without changing behaviour.
-Helps for projectes exceeding the 5MB limit on Scratch.mit.edu
+Helps for projects exceeding the 5MB limit on Scratch.mit.edu

 ## Use